|On This Page|

 Students must log onto Pathfinder before they can access the following links.

 Judicial Clerkship Mail Merge Form: A template for a judicial mail merge.

 OSCAR Instruction Sheet: Instruction sheet for the Online System for Clerkship Application and Review (OSCAR).

 Unlike large law firms, small and mid-sized firms only hire when they have a need.
 Smaller firms might expect their new attorneys to have some experience in the fields they practice.
 Students should take relevant classes and get hands-on experience through externships, clinics, and summer internships.

 The term "large" can refer to firms of over 100 attorneys, and includes firms as large as 1,000 attorneys or more.
 Large firms will usually hire students through a summer associate program.
 Interviews traditionally take place early in the fall.
 Large law firms usually look for excellent grades and involvement in law journals, Moot Court, and other academic boards.

 Students who are interested in pursuing a career in corporate law should consider two different avenues.
 First, many corporate attorneys work in law firms that handle business transactions including negotiations, contract drafting and review, mergers, and acquisitions.
 A second option for corporate attorneys is to work as in-house counsel for a corporation.
 In-house attorneys typically act in an advisory role and may not be required to be licensed in that jurisdiction.

 The federal government employs more lawyers than any other organization in the country.
 Because government services are implicated in almost every aspect of our lives, the types of employment in government service are too numerous to list.
-From Postal Service attorneys investigating and prosecuting mail fraud to Justice Department lawyers arguing to closed courtrooms in matters of national security, the government offers practitioners excellent experience and exposure.
+From Postal Service attorneys who investigate and prosecute mail fraud to Justice Department lawyers who argue to closed courtrooms in matters of national security, the government offers practitioners excellent experience and exposure.

 Advantages to government service include good quality of life and freedom from client development and billable hours.
 Beginning government salaries tend to be lower than large, private firms.
 However, a career in the government can be financially rewarding.
 Note, attorneys often make lateral moves between government and private employers.